 • Yes, you do have rights!
 Your husband’s priority would be taking care of you and the children.

-• Have an honest conversation about your concerns and needs and find a solution.
+• Have an honest conversation about your concerns and needs, and then find a solution.

 • Set a deadline and the budget for moving out.

-• Have the assumption that he wants you to be happy and communicate with him with this in your head.
+• Hold on to the assumption that he wants you to be happy and communicate with him with this in your head.